Edenwood

 Edenwood, also known as the Smith-Williams House, is a historic home located near Garner, Wake County, North Carolina.
 The original section of the house dates to the early-19th century.
 About 1850, a frame Greek Revival-style I-house was added.
 A two-story frame wing was added about 1935.
 A center-bay two-story pedimented porch flanked by one-story, full-facade, attached porches were added to the front facade in the 1930s.
 Also on the property is a contributing outbuilding.

 It was listed on the National Register of Historic Places in 1993.

+Edenwood in North Carolina should not be confused with Edenwood Place, a wedding venue in Kent, England.